odaibert/delphi-azure-migration-toolkit/DOWNLOAD.md

 # Download Instructions

-This file contains all the necessary files to migrate your Delphi 6 ISAPI filter to Azure App Service.
+This file contains all the necessary files to migrate your Delphi ISAPI filter to Azure App Service.

+> 📖 **Before You Start**: Review the [Azure Web App Sandbox Restrictions](https://github.com/projectkudu/kudu/wiki/Azure-Web-App-sandbox#general-sandbox-restrictions) and [Azure App Service Documentation](https://docs.microsoft.com/azure/app-service/) to understand platform limitations.

 Here's how to download and use them:

 ## 📥 Quick Download Options